jorgefranconunes/tea/00README.txt

 arguments to the Tea program.

 If you run "tsh" with no arguments then it will read Tea commands from the console.
-To test your instalation you could type the following at the DOS prompt:
+To test your installation you could type the following at the DOS prompt:

 c:\> tsh